Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 2. API Version Retirement (Major Notice)

 Salesforce will retire Platform API versions 21.0 through 30.0 in Summer ’25.
-This means apps or integrations using older versions will break if not updated.
+This means apps or integrations using older versions will break if they are not updated.

-Use the Tooling API or the Workbench to audit your current integrations.
-Plan migrations well in advance.
+Use the Tooling API or Workbench to audit your current integrations, and plan migrations well in advance.

 3. Flow Enhancements

-Flow continues to be the powerhouse of Salesforce automation, and the Salesforce Summer ’25 release features are:
+Flow continues to be the powerhouse of Salesforce automation, and the Salesforce Summer ’25 release adds:

 - Enhanced loop controls